Noel Besi River: Border

 Map of Oecusse-Ambeno, with the "Noel Besi-Citrana border" on the left side.

-The Noel Besi forms the "Noel Besi-Citrana border" area between Kupang Regency, East Nusa Tenggara, Indonesia, and Ambeno Regency, which belongs to Timor-Leste.
+The Noel Besi forms the "Noel Besi-Citrana border" area between Kupang Regency, East Nusa Tenggara (part of Indonesia), and Oecusse municipality and Special Administrative Region, which belongs to Timor-Leste.
 This area is watered Noel Besi river which discharges into Ombai Strait.
 In the period of Portuguese colonization, the river flew on the east side of the disputed area, but due to the natural climate change, the river shifted to the right side of the disputed area, which has now become a fertile agricultural heritage land with the current Noel Besi river.

 The small village Naktuka is in the eastern part of administrative village Netemnanu, District of Amfoang, Kupang Regency, and located exactly on the border between Indonesia and Timor-Leste.
 Now the area of 1,069 hectare has a "free zone" status, cannot be entered by population of both country, although historically, Naktuka belonged to Indonesia, according to the agreement between Portugal and the Netherlands in 1904.
 In 2017, 63 families from Timor-Leste occupied Naktuka, with immigration office, church, electric network and meeting place of the Oecusse people.

 Originally the border between Amfoang and Timor-Leste was the Noel Besi, but now the Timor-Leste people has crossed the border up to 3 km until the stream of Nonomna.
-One meter from the stream is the Indonesian army outpost.
+One metre from the stream is the Indonesian army outpost.
 This stream is claimed by Timor-Leste as the border between Indonesia and Timor-Leste.
 Indonesia wants the Noel Besi as its area according to toponym, whereas Timor-Leste wants the Nono Nomna River based on compass azimuth.